jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 *Figure 2 : example of a hashrate attack causing difficulty jamming on the Karbowanec network*

-TThe proliferation of services like NiceHash and MiningRigRentals make the renting of hashrate easy to even the most basic of attacker.
+The proliferation of services like NiceHash and MiningRigRentals make the renting of hashrate easy to even the most basic of attacker.
 Although the same 51% attacks have always been possible, attackers previously would either have to permanently purchase hardware totaling 51% of the network hashrate, or convince miners to use their malicious pool.
 These options typically involved large setup costs in hardware, time, or social efforts (and often all three).

 Miners can now spontaneously set up a private pool with modified malicious software, then rent the needed hashrate to perform a double spend with relative ease.
 Although this specific issue has not directly affected Loki, there have been notable attacks on a number of Cryptonote coins.
 This attack becomes easier as the hashing algorithm becomes more available and liquid on NiceHash relative to a coin network’s actual hashrate.